 As you might recall, tocopheryl Acetate is Vitamin E, and Vitamin E may be (but not always) derived from wheat germ.
 Mineral oil is also derived from petroleum, so don’t be fooled by the pretty name.

 Was this information helpful?
 Not really.
-The company says it will disclose, in plain language, if a product contains gluten on the label.
 Read those labels carefully!

 When selecting a gluten-free lip balm, it’s important to read ingredient labels carefully.
 Gluten goes by many names, not just wheat, barley, rye, and oats.
 The best and most accurate ingredient information will be on the label itself.

-Remember, there are great gluten-free lip balm options available, so you don’t have to settle for mainstream, cheap brands that don’t test their final products for the presence of gluten.
+Remember, great gluten-free lip balm options are available, mainly online, so you don’t have to settle for mainstream, cheap brands that don’t test their final products for the presence of gluten.

 When possible, support certified gluten-free lip balm brands.
 How you spend your money will dictate how other brands treat allergens in the future.

-One brand that is always certified gluten-free and has my full seal of approval is the Rallye Balm by Red Apple Lipstick.
+One brand that is always certified gluten-free and has my complete seal of approval is the Rallye Balm by Red Apple Lipstick.

 Additional Reading